 “We are particularly keen to hear from people who are interested in peer reviewing book proposals and manuscripts for Routledge or CRC Press across all disciplines.
 Our review process is anonymous, and we offer reviewers a choice of payment or books as payment.
 If you would like to contact me with a link to your department website and/or areas of research and teaching, I can introduce the appropriate subject editor at Routledge”.
 Natalie Foster, Senior Publisher, Routledge, Taylor and Francis.

 If you are interested in peer reviewing for Routledge or CRC Press, please contact Natalie Foster by email: firstname.lastname@example.org

-Please mention Black British Academics with your enquiry for a dedicated response, and COMPLETE OUR TWO-MINUTE SURVEY so we can better serve your needs.
+Please mention Black British Academics with your enquiry for a dedicated response.

-Dr Gabriel is a leader in race, education, and social justice as the Founder and Director of Black British Academics.
-Her intellectual work is interdisciplinary and broadly focused on the dynamics of race, gender and culture and the relationships between race, power, privilege, and inequality from a critical race and Black feminist standpoint.
+Dr Gabriel is a leader in race, education and social justice as the Founder and Director of Black British Academics.
+Her intellectual work is interdisciplinary and broadly focused on the dynamics of race, gender and culture and the relationships between race, power, privilege, and inequality.
 As a consultant, she specializes in strategic approaches to equity, diversity and inclusion centred on social justice and transformation.